benmoseley/FBPINNs/README.md

 This repository allows you to solve forward and inverse problems related to partial differential equations (PDEs) using **finite basis physics-informed neural networks** (FBPINNs).

 > 🔥 MAJOR UPDATE 🔥: we have rewritten the `fbpinns` library in [JAX](https://jax.readthedocs.io/en/latest/index.html): it now runs 10-1000X faster than the original PyTorch code (by parallelising subdomain computations using `jax.vmap`) and scales to 1000s+ subdomains.
-We have also added extra functionality: you can now solve inverse problems, add arbitrary types of boundary/data constraints, define irregular domain decompositions and custom subdomain networks, and the high-level interface is much more flexible and easier to use.
+We have also added extra functionality: you can now solve inverse problems, add arbitrary types of boundary/data constraints, define irregular/multilevel domain decompositions and custom subdomain networks, and the high-level interface is much more flexible and easier to use.
 See the [Release note](https://github.com/benmoseley/FBPINNs/releases/tag/v0.2.0) for more info.

-FBPINNs were first presented here: *[Finite Basis Physics-Informed Neural Networks (FBPINNs): a scalable domain decomposition approach for solving differential equations](https://arxiv.org/abs/2107.07871), B. Moseley, T. Nissen-Meyer and A. Markham, Jul 2021 ArXiv*.
+FBPINNs are described in detail here: *[Finite Basis Physics-Informed Neural Networks (FBPINNs): a scalable domain decomposition approach for solving differential equations](https://link.springer.com/article/10.1007/s10444-023-10065-9), B. Moseley, T. Nissen-Meyer and A. Markham, Jul 2023 Advances in Computational Mathematics*.

 ---